 Blockyard is a self-hosted platform for running blockr applications in production. blockr apps evaluate user-supplied R expressions inside every session, which is a security model no general-purpose Shiny host was designed for.
-Blockyard provides hardened container-per-session isolation, per-user credential management via OpenBao, server-side dependency resolution, and built-in board storage — the full blockr stack as a single binary.
+Blockyard provides hardened per-session worker isolation (as a Docker container or a bubblewrap-sandboxed process), per-user credential management via a Vault-compatible secrets manager, server-side dependency resolution, and built-in board storage — the full blockr stack as a single binary.

 How it works#